Survivor Support Advocate Service

-- The SSA provides a wide range of support, including:
+The SSA service provides a wide range of support, including:

-- help with applications for further support via the PFA Charity and FA Benevolent Fund
+- Help with applications for further support via the Players Foundation and FA Benevolent Fund.

 We understand that coming forward is a significant step and hope that accessing this service can reduce the ongoing impact of your trauma.